manolodd/manolodd.github.io/projects/opensimmpls.md

 ## Technical Approach

-OpenSimMPLS is a desktop application built in Java, following an event-driven programming model to simulate dynamic MPLS network behavior.
-It uses Maven for build automation and dependency management, and Swing for its graphical user interface.
-The layout system has evolved from AbsoluteLayout to MigLayout for improved flexibility.
-Logging is handled via SLF4J, and simulation data is visualized using JFreeChart.
-Unit testing is supported through JUnit 5, ensuring reliability and maintainability of the codebase.
+OpenSimMPLS is a desktop application developed in Java to ensure portability and ease of use in educational and lab environments.
+It follows an event-driven programming paradigm, enabling responsive and dynamic simulation of MPLS networks.
+The application integrates third-party libraries such as JFreeChart for data visualization and MigLayout for flexible GUI design, enhancing the analytical experience for users.

+The source code is fully internationalized, allowing easy integration of multiple languages.
+By default, the interface is available in English and Spanish, with Spanish automatically activated when the software runs on a system configured in that language.
+The project uses Maven for standardized build automation and dependency management, simplifying setup and development workflows

 ## Results or Impact